aiqtidar/TinyURLService/readme.md

 - There will be hash collissions for large data volumes.
 - The hashes are inherently 32 bit integers, and can hold up to 2^32 unique values.
 By comparison, IPV6 addresses have 128 bit addresses.
 As a result, the number of potential addresses stored in this manner might not be enough in the future.

+Note that these problems would also persist for the simpler approach (with two dictionaries).
+The proper way to get rid of this problem is to introduce unique Ids and persist them in a database.

 ## TODO
 As with all good projects, there is always more to do!